SyncfusionExamples/creating-flutter-rounded-radial-gauge-with-interactive-needle/README.md

-# How to create a rounded RadialGauge with interactive needle and text annotations?
+# How to create a rounded SfRadialGauge with interactive needle and text annotations?

 This repository contains a sample to Create a Interactive Needle and Text Annotations on a [Syncfusion RadialGauge](https://help.syncfusion.com/flutter/radial-gauge/getting-started) widget.